Encyclopedia of Seventh-day Adventists

 The upcoming Not Ashamed Discipleship Equipping Panel is a tool to equip modern-day disciples how to more meaningfully engage with the Word for themselves and how to become more effective disciple makers.
 This weekly 45 minute online series uses the Discovery Bible Reading method to help viewers get more into the Word and get more out of the Word.
 It features different teams of pastors and church members each week from all across NZ looking at 1-2 Bible passages to gain personal insights and application from the Word.

-Grab your Bible and join us for the second session, hosted by Sarah-Jane Riley, on the Adventists South New Zealand Facebook page at 10am this Sabbath, 6th June.
+Grab your Bible and join us for the last session, hosted by Sarah-Jane Riley, on the Adventists South New Zealand and North New Zealand Facebook pages at 10am this Sabbath, 4th July.

 4 June 2020